clevyr/kubedb/README.md

-# Kubedb
+# KubeDB

-Kubedb is a command to interact with databases running in Kubernetes.
+KubeDB is a command to interact with databases running in Kubernetes.
 It supports dumping, restoring, and dropping into a database shell.
 Optional flags are available to set running database parameters (see each command's help entry for more details).
-If no flags are given, kubedb will inspect the pod configuration and attempt to configure itself via the Kubernetes EnvVar API.
+If no flags are given, KubeDB will inspect the pod configuration and attempt to configure itself via the Kubernetes EnvVar API.

 ## Installation